JoeW2225/tewk6asgnmt/README.md

 **I haven't fully optimized it for desktop (such as the plant being too small), as I mainly focused on getting mobile sorted. however, my next step**
 **would be to have the upgrades as a scrolling vertical menu, as it's looks naff going way beyond the screen.**

-**I used figma alot more this time round and spend more time planning.
+**I used figma alot more this time round and spent more time planning.
 This helpful during the styling phase.**

 **A slight regret was spending nearly all day Friday finishing the 3rd party URL set up that I had made, then getting it to** **fetch on my actual project.
 Because of this it set me back quite alot, meaning I ending up being behind on actually**